-Later I went on to explore the early history of English gunpowder weapons: one of the most important technological developments of the Middle Ages.
-My thesis explored the history of English firearms from their introduction c.1327 to the end of the fifteenth century.
+My interest in the Hundred Years’ War led me to focus my next major project on researching the early history of English gunpowder weapons.
+This was one of the most important technological developments of the Middle Ages.
+Surprisingly, comparatively little research had been carried out on gunpowder weapons in England.
+My thesis explored the history of this technology from its introduction to England in c.1327 to the end of the fifteenth century.
 I was eventually awarded my doctorate in July 2016.

 From 2014 to 2016 I also worked on the Agincourt600 Project as a researcher and website administrator for the official Agincourt600 website.
 I also co-created a free online course on the Battle of Agincourt with my PhD supervisor, Professor Anne Curry.

-Since then I have focused on the history of castles in England and Wales.
+After finishing my PhD, I taught some modules on castles, which prompted me to return to this area.
 My first book, The Castle at War in Medieval England and Wales, was published by Amberley Publishing in March 2018.

 In my spare time I like to explore castles with the help of my two Labradors, Daisy and Archie.